makingweirdthings/makingweirdthings.github.io/_toys/dual-density.md

 from a the last project's leftovers, and stuck these down into the third layer to help register the mold shell later

 {% include image.html url="/assets/img/toys/dual/mold.jpg" description="Mold, after 3 layers" %}

+## Support shell

+For the shell, I'm using extra fast plaster bandages again.
+This one took about three, nine-foot rolls.
+I made it slightly differently this time, by creating the first side as normal, then butting up a second edge next to the first one, followed by an overlapping strip across the seam (released with petroleum jelly).
+For this tall, thin model, this felt like a lot more work, and it was more difficult to keep the thickness even.
+Still, it makes for a nice clean seam with a sharper "stop" where the halves meet.

+{% include image.html url="/assets/img/toys/dual/shell_closed.jpg" description="Plaster bandage shell setting up" %}

+{% include image.html url="/assets/img/toys/dual/shell_open.jpg" description="The inside of the plaster bandage shell" %}